 Started in 2001 as an informal network, ERRIN is a well-established Brussels-based platform of more than 130 regional stakeholder organisations from 24 European countries, most of whom are represented by their Brussels offices.
 Our Members are mainly regional authorities, universities, research organisations, chambers of commerce and clusters.
 They drive the agenda and the priorities of the whole network by taking an active role within the Working Groups or in the Management Board.

-Through our 14 thematic Working Groups, ERRIN works with research and innovation in a very comprehensive way, promoting triple and quadruple helix cooperation approaches and the importance of regional innovation ecosystems.
+Through our 13 Working Groups, ERRIN works with research and innovation in a very comprehensive way, promoting triple and quadruple helix cooperation approaches and the importance of regional innovation ecosystems.

 ERRIN facilitates regional collaboration and knowledge exchange to the benefit of all its members and partner organisations, with a view to build a competitive Europe which supports smart, sustainable, and inclusive growth in all regions.
 Our mission is to strengthen the regional and local dimension in the EU Research and Innovation policy and programs using the 4Ps approach, namely Project development, Policy, Profile-raising, and Partnership building.